starkdg/JAudioScout/README.md

 # JAudioScout

-AudioScout is an audio identification system that allows for reasonable distortion in the audio signal.
+AudioScout&trade; is an audio identification system that allows for reasonable distortion in the audio signal.
 The system consists of a server which responds to commands from client applications.

+You can read more about it in this blog post: [here](http://blog.phash.org/posts/audioscout)

 An API package for designing and building custom client applications can be found here [JPHashAudio](https://github.com/starkdg/JPhashAudio)